 ADMINISTRATION $02.442 AP.21

-School Improvement Plan Reports
+Comprehensive School Improvement Plan Reports

 The council, or Principal in a school without a council, shall organize the school improvement planning process in accordance with Board policy and the following procedures.
 Selection of committee members shall reflect reasonable minority representation and encourage active minority participation and include input from parents, faculty and staff.